-2. Board of Directors - Role and responsibilities
+Board of Directors - Role and responsibilities 2.

 In general, the Board is responsible for, and has the authority to determine, all matters relating to the policies, practices, management and operations of the Company.
-The Board is also responsible for the overall corporate governance of the Company, and recognises the need for the highest standards of behaviour and accountability in acting in the best interests of the Company complies with all of its contractual, statutory and any other legal or regulatory obligations.
-The Board has the final responsibility for the successful operations of the Company.
+The Board is also responsible for the overall corporate governance of the Company, and recognises the need for the highest standards of behaviour and accountability in acting in the best interests of the Company as a whole.
+The Board also ensures that the Company complies with all of its contractual, statutory and any other legal or regulatory obligations.
+The Board has the final responsibility for the successful operations of the Company